1 driver killed, another seriously injured in early morning crash

 The driver of the LeSabre, William Elmer Potter, 27, of Waterville, was pronounced dead at the scene.

-Stein, who was wearing his seat belt, suffered life-threatening injuries and was transported to St. Mary's Rochester, according to the Minnesota State Patrol.
+Stein, who was wearing his seat belt, suffered life-threatening injuries and was airlifted to St. Marys Hospital in Rochester, according to the Minnesota State Patrol.
 Potter was reportedly unbelted.

+Potter, a married father of two, was a member of the Waterville Fire Department, graduating in June with its 2019 recruiting class.

+According to a Caring Bridge site, Stein, a firefighter with the Cannon Falls Fire Department, was on his way to work when the crash occurred.
+He suffered extensive injuries to his left femur, right ankle and right arm/wrist.
+He's also being treated for a blood clot to ensure it doesn't travel to his heart or lungs.

 Agencies assisting the State Patrol were the Rice County Sheriff's Office, Faribault Fire Department and North Memorial Ambulance.

-Law enforcement closed that portion of Hwy.
-60 for several hours following the crash while it conducted its investigation.
+Law enforcement closed that portion of Highway 60 for several hours following the crash while it conducted its investigation.